 SMU scientists and their research have a global reach that is frequently noted, beyond peer publications and media mentions.
 It was a good year for SMU faculty and student research efforts.
 Here's a small sampling of public and published acknowledgements during 2015, ranging from research modeling that made the cover of a scientific journal to research findings presented as evidence at government hearings.

-Physicists at Southern Methodist University have a new precise measurement of a key subatomic particle, opening the door to better understanding of our universe.
-The researchers calculated the new measurement for a critical characteristic — mass — of the Top Quark.
-The new value adds growing uncertainty to physics’ Standard Model.
+Physicists at Southern Methodist University, Dallas, have achieved a new precise measurement of a key subatomic particle, opening the door to better understanding some of the deepest mysteries of our universe.